DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/03 Platform-Specific Value Pickers.md

 The **DateBox** provides the following controls for picking values.

 - [Calendar](/concepts/05%20Widgets/Calendar/00%20Overview.md '/Documentation/Guide/Widgets/Calendar/Overview/')
-Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') option is set to *"date"* or *"datetime"*.
+Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') property is set to *"date"* or *"datetime"*.

     ![DevExtreme DateBox PickerType DatePicker](/images/UiWidgets/DateBox/pickerTypes_calendar.png)

 - **Rollers**
-Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') option is set to *"date"*, *"time"* or *"datetime"*.
+Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') property is set to *"date"*, *"time"* or *"datetime"*.

     ![DevExtreme DateBox PickerType DatePicker](/images/UiWidgets/DateBox/pickerTypes_rollers.png)

 - **List**
-Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') option is set to *"time"*.
+Available when the [type](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/type.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#type') property is set to *"time"*.

     ![DevExtreme DateBox PickerType DatePicker](/images/UiWidgets/DateBox/pickerTypes_list.png)

 By default, the picking control and its appearance vary depending on the platform.
-If you need to force the use of a certain control, specify the [pickerType](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/pickerType.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#pickerType') option.
-In the description of this option, you can find information about which control is the default one for a certain platform.
+If you need to force the use of a certain control, specify the [pickerType](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/pickerType.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#pickerType') property.
+In the description of this property, you can find information about which control is the default one for a certain platform.
 The images above show how the controls look in a generic desktop browser.

-For the **List** picker, you can specify the step of available time values in minutes using the [interval](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/interval.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#interval') option.
+For the **List** picker, you can specify the step of available time values in minutes using the [interval](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/interval.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#interval') property.

 ---
 ##### jQuery